angular/angular/src/lib/form-field/form-field.md

 ### Accessibility

-If a floating placeholder is specified, it will be automatically used as the label for the form field control.
-If no floating placeholder is specified, the user should label the form field control themselves using `aria-label`, `aria-labelledby` or `<label for=...>`.
+If a floating label is specified, it will be automatically used as the label for the form field control.
+If no floating label is specified, the user should label the form field control themselves using `aria-label`, `aria-labelledby` or `<label for=...>`.

 Any errors and hints added to the form field are automatically added to the form field control's